-Greg Liddle has been President of the NSWAHA for the past five years.
+Greg Liddle was President of the NSWAHA for over five years.
 He has proven to be a team leader as well as a team worker, never asking anybody to do anything he is not prepared to do himself.

 Greg works tirelessly for the Arabian breed as a whole not favouring any particular section.